Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/requests-automation.md

 ## Get Request Information

-Use the Get Request Information node at any stage in a workflow and preceding another workflow node when you want to make the variables of the Request available.
-Variables may include Customer, Status, Site, Priority, or any answers to customer-defined questions from different Intelligent Capture forms or attributes of the customer or organization of the request the workflow is running against.
+Use the Get Request Information node to retrieve request data at any stage in your workflow.
+This node extracts key request variables—such as Customer, Status, Site, and Priority along with responses to custom Intelligent Capture questions and organization attributes, making this information available for downstream workflow decisions or other nodes.

 * **Category Details**: This is designed to get information about both the request category and the resolution category.
 Use this for making decisions based on the selected category.
 * **Customer Details**: Get more information about the customer to help drive the workflow.
 Find out who their manager is.
 Check the custom fields for things like VIP status.